nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 3.5.1.
 Setting the Limit of Cards per Review: `setLimit`

-Suppose you have a really long deck of cards, but you only want to test yourself on 20 cards this session.
-Use this function to set an upper limit on the number of cards per review.
+If you've got a long deck of cards but only want to test yourself on a certain number of them during a review session, no problem!
+You can use a handy function to set an upper limit on the number of cards you'll be reviewing.
-While a limit is set, the review deck will be truncated to the card limit.
+While the limit is in effect, the deck will be truncated to the specified number of cards.
+Give it a try!

 You can set the limit back to 'none' to view all cards in the deck for future reviews.